-Hopefully, the blood test that distinguishes chikungunya from rheumatoid arthritis will become more widespread.
-I suspect that it will if chikungunya becomes more common in North America, as it's expected to do.
-It would also be wonderful if an antiviral drug or a vaccine is developed for chikungunya.
+I hope that the blood test that distinguishes chikungunya from rheumatoid arthritis becomes more widespread.
+I suspect that it will if chikungunya becomes more common in North America.
+It would also be wonderful if an antiviral drug or a vaccine is developed for the infection.

 Studying the way in which the chikungunya virus causes joint pain may help researchers learn more about the pain caused by rheumatoid arthritis.
 RA can be a major health problem, yet it's still not completely understood.
 Although there's no evidence that the chikungunya virus causes the same effects inside joints as rheumatoid arthritis, there may be some similarities.
 Studying the viral infection may be important not only to help people who are infected by the virus but also to help people with other diseases that affect joints, including rheumatoid arthritis.

 The CDC (Centers for Disease Control and Prevention) maintains a webpage containing current news about the spread of chikungunya in the United States.

 The NIH (National Institutes of Health) maintains a webpage with detailed information about rheumatoid arthritis.

 This report from the Washington University School of Medicine in St. Louis discusses the shared symptoms of chikungunya and rheumatoid arthritis.

 © 2015 Linda Crampton